-The Resonance Supported Homes Fund (RSH Fund) is being launched as a solution to the housing shortages leaving hundreds of adults with learning disabilities, autism and mental health issues living in inappropriate housing, or on long waiting lists awaiting the right housing for their needs.
+The Resonance Supported Homes Fund launched in July 2020 as a solution to the acute housing shortage that leaves thousands of adults with learning disabilities, autism and mental health issues living in inappropriate housing, or on long waiting lists awaiting the right housing for their needs.